MCarreroPazos/MegalithsLaboreiro/README.md

 ## Data Description
-See [`data/DATA_DESCRIPTION.md`](data/DATA_DESCRIPTION.md) for a full description of all input datasets, including coordinate reference systems, variable definitions, and original data sources.
+See [`data/DATA_DESCRIPTION.md`](data/DATA_DESCRIPTION.md) for a full description of all datasets, including variable definitions, and original data sources.

 ---